 Bellville, Texas - Land Restoration

 A 288-acre ranch in Bellville, Texas needed to have land cleared so a crew could repair a fence on the property line.
 I was hired for three days to clear the area adjacent to the fence.
-When I drove in from Austin the owner, the surveyor, the neighbor (who leases the pasture) and the fence guy were there.
-I could tell they didn’t know what to think about forestry mowing (I heard the fence guy say he was afraid he would get flats; the surveyor was agreeing and the rancher was noncommittal).
+When I drove in from Austin the owner, as well as the surveyor, the neighbor (who leases the pasture) and the fence guy were there.
+I could tell they did not know what to think about forestry mowing (I heard the fence guy say he was afraid he would get flats; the surveyor was agreeing and the rancher was noncommittal).

 The next two days I cleared as close to the creek as possible (allowing for gullies, washes and the likes) and got to the next property corner on the creek.
-I worked gradually with my crew–keeping in mind the choices and their implications concerning the land that the owner and I had discussed — and produced the visibility that created accessibility to the fence.
-As I finished up the 3rd evening, I punched out a second entrance.
+I worked gradually with my crew — while keeping in mind the choices and their implications concerning the land that the owner and I had discussed — and produced the visibility that created accessibility to the fence.
+As I finished up on the 3rd evening, I punched out a second entrance.

 The end effect was more than just a route for the fence person to drive and with tools, t-posts.
 It was a gorgeous trail, a mosaic of tall trees and brush with lots of opening for excellent wild life habitat.
 The owners returned with their friends, trailers, and horses and immediately took off into their broad new trail.
 By the time they came out the second entrance, they had decided to continue the work.
 The continued work was beyond the focus of the fence trail.
 I created several more entrances and openings, leaving or reducing large dead fall to benefit wildlife habitat.